Krishx30/100-days-of-code/README.md

 - **Day6:**
   - Q11: Program to check whether an integer is even or odd using if–else
   - Q12: Program to check whether an integer is positive, negative, or zero using nested if–else
+- **Day7:**
+  - Q13: Program to check whether a year is a leap year using conditional statements
+  - Q14: Program to check whether a character is a vowel or consonant using if–else